BAPUx03/aether-run-veer/README.md

 ## What makes it fun

-- **Seven distinct worlds** with original Indian-fantasy atmosphere
+- **🌍 Seven distinct worlds** with original Indian-fantasy atmosphere
-- **Responsive platforming** with acceleration, variable-height jumps, jump buffering and coyote time
+- **🎮 Responsive platforming** with acceleration, variable-height jumps, jump buffering and coyote time
-- **Double jump, stomp and sky dash** unlocked as the journey progresses
+- **🪂 Double jump, stomp and sky dash** unlocked as the journey progresses
-- **21 collectible Sky Shards** — three hidden in every round
+- **💎 21 collectible Sky Shards** — three hidden in every round
-- **Surya Coin wallet** that persists between runs
+- **🪙 Surya Coin wallet** that persists between runs
-- **Four animated Veer skins**: Classic, Royal Guard, Monsoon Rider and Night Raahi
+- **👕 Four animated Veer skins**: Classic, Royal Guard, Monsoon Rider and Night Raahi
-- **Enemies, hazards, moving platforms, checkpoints and secrets**
+- **👾 Enemies, hazards, moving platforms, checkpoints and secrets**
-- **A final boss battle** against Gravox, Keeper of the Storm
+- **👹 A final boss battle** against Gravox, Keeper of the Storm
-- **Keyboard and mobile touch controls** designed for landscape play
+- **📱 Keyboard and mobile touch controls** designed for landscape play
-- **Synthesised music and sound effects** with a reduced-motion setting
+- **🎵 Synthesised music and sound effects** with a reduced-motion setting
-- **Local save progress** for scores, times, shards, coins, unlocks and settings
+- **💾 Local save progress** for scores, times, shards, coins, unlocks and settings

 ## World map